 Before that, Microsoft’s lock-screen replacement Next Lock Screen impressed us with its productivity-focussed outlook.

 That seems to be the underlying theme to Microsoft’s Android apps.
-Office is all about productivity, Next Lock Screen is about productivity, and now Arrow Launcher has a focus on getting things done with its built-in tasks.
+Office is all about productivity, Next Lock Screen [No Longer Available] is about productivity, and now Arrow Launcher has a focus on getting things done with its built-in tasks.

 Do you think Microsoft’s approach of focusing on productivity will help it make an impression in the world of Android?